Effective as of October 8, 2020.

 - Restrict.
 Restrict the processing of your personal information.

 - Object.
-Object to our reliance on our legitimate interests as the basis of our processing of your personal information.
+Object to our reliance on our legitimate interests as the basis of our processing of your personal information that impacts your rights.

-You can submit these requests by email to firstname.lastname@example.org or our postal address provided above.
+You may submit these requests by email to firstname.lastname@example.org or our postal address provided above.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
-If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
+If you would like to submit a complaint about our use of your personal information or our response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Cross-Border Data Transfer

 If we transfer your personal information out of Europe to a country not deemed by the European Commission to provide an adequate level of personal information protection, the transfer will be performed:

 - Pursuant to the recipient’s compliance with standard contractual clauses, EU-US Privacy Shield (or Swiss-US Privacy Shield, as applicable), or Binding Corporate Rules

 - Pursuant to the consent of the individual to whom the personal information pertains